 React is super popular for eCommerce these days.
 Single page applications (SPA) is typically the starting point due it its awesomeness.
 React SPA is however not awesome for SEO and time to first meaningful render.
 This is where server side rendering (SSR) with Next.JS comes in.
-Performance is super-important for SEO so you need to have fast apis.
+Frontend performance super-important according to the ecommerce SEO checklist so you need to have fast apis.
 GraphQL done properly could help your performance that you should verify with profiling and benchmarking.
 For eCommerce SEO the good old best practice still applies like title and h1 tag usage.

 SPA in React typically also have a larger overhead on the first load as there are many packages and dependencies to be loaded before any content is rendered.
 This is mostly a user experience issue with long initial time to meaningful render.
 They have to wait to see the products - loading...
 Google penalises webshops that are slow - but in this case it would not be indexed anyway.

 From a user experience perspective, the super-fast loading of ecommerce pages that you typically get from SPA is something we want.
 Very much actually.
 But we do not like the potential slow time to first meaningful render and we need our webshop to be indexed by search engines.